Why choose QBE car insurance?

 Third party car insurance provides cover for damage caused by the use of your car to someone else’s vehicle or property.

 CTP covers the driver of your car if they cause an accident that injures someone else.
 CTP covers that injured person’s medical costs and compensation they are entitled to.
 Check out our CTP page where you can learn more.

 Take a look at our car insurance options below and read the FAQs for more info.
 We’re here to make it easy and help you find the right cover option.

 We’ve been awarded Finder's best-rated national Car Insurance Brand for Customer Satisfaction in 2021/2022.

 Our Comprehensive Car insurance has been named a Mozo Experts Choice Exceptional Value Award winner!
 The award recognises our Comprehensive Car insurance for the great value-for-money cover it provides to everyday Australians.
 Find out more.

-We’ve been named by finder.com.au as Australia’s ‘2020 Green Insurer of the Year’.
-We’re honoured to be recognised alongside the nation’s greenest industry leaders.
-A big thank you to our customers, people and partners for helping us do our bit to protect our planet.
+For the third year running we’ve been named by finder.com.au as Australia’s Green Insurer of the Year.
+We're honoured to receive this recognition.
+A big thank you to our customers, people and partners for helping us enable a more resilient planet.
 Find out more about our awards.

 Comprehensive Car insurance